millerer/cs410-fall-2023-pst-powerhouse/README.md

 | Project Proposal | See: [Team PST Powerhouse Project Proposal.pdf](https://github.com/millerer/cs410-fall-2023-pst-powerhouse/blob/main/Team%20PST%20Powerhouse%20Project%20Proposal.pdf) |

 ## 1. An overview of the function of the code
-This project is a video game recommendation system which provides a list of game titles based on a user's query and the reviewer sentiment for each game (positive sentiment giving a higher weight).
+This project is a video game recommendation system which provides a list of game titles based on a user's query and the reviewer sentiment for each game.
 Upon entering a query related to the domain of video games, users will receive a ranked list of topK (10) video game titles ranked on relevance to their query and positive reviewer sentiment.
 * dataIngestion - A component for data ingestion and data cleaning.
 * dataRanking - A ranking implementation by Okapi BM25